Tom Brookshier: Controversy

 Brookshier became the subject of controversy because of a remark he made in during an NFL broadcast of an Eagles–Saints game on December 11.
 After a program note for an upcoming telecast of an NCAA men's basketball game between defending national champion North Carolina State and Louisville, Brookshier said that the Louisville players had "a collective I.Q. of about forty, but they can play basketball."
 Given a chance to walk back the statement by partner Charlie Waters, Brookshier doubled down, saying "it's the truth."

 This resulted in Neal Pilson, then president of CBS Sports, apologizing to Louisville school officials and later suspending Brookshier for the last weekend of the NFL regular season.
 Louisville's athletic director, Bill Olsen, felt that the remark was racist, since Louisville's starting five were all African American.
 Brookshier later apologized, calling his remark "stupid" and "dumb", but was angered over CBS's reaction, saying "I'm not about to be judged on one comment."
 He added, "I've done a lot of things for charity.
 Now my own network is bailing out on me and taking me off the air.
 After 20 years at CBS, I deserve better than this."
 The apology was accepted by the university and university president Donald Swain invited Brookshier to be the featured speaker at the school's annual football kickoff luncheon in Clarksville, Indiana on August 2, 1984.
 Brookshier was reinstated in CBS's announcing lineup for the 1984 season, continuing as a network commentator through 1986.

 Later life

-In 1989, he hosted the morning show of the then-nascent 610 WIP sports format; the program was called Breakfast with Brookshier, before he was paired with Angelo Cataldi and the program re-dubbed Brookie and the Rookie, and then finally simply Brookshier and Cataldi.
+Brookshier was a partner in the 1987 purchase of radio station WIP (610 AM) by Spectacor in 1987, serving as executive vice president and director of sports operations.
+In 1989, he hosted WIP's morning show; the program was called Breakfast with Brookshier before he was paired with Angelo Cataldi and the program re-dubbed Brookie and the Rookie, and then finally simply Brookshier and Cataldi.
 He left broadcasting and was last known to be working as a consultant for real estate broker CB Richard Ellis.

 Brookshier died of cancer at Lankenau Medical Center on January 29, 2010.
 The Broadcast Pioneers of Philadelphia inducted Brookshier into their Hall of Fame in 2007.